Save & SRAM Tables

 The amount of values of each entry should correspond to the dw $YYYY value in the save table (for example, the checkpoint values are 192, and the death counter values are 5).

-Remember, if you have some addresses after .not_game_over in the save: table, put their default values after .not_game_over here also, in the same order.
+Remember, if you have some addresses after .not_game_over and .global in the save: table, put their default values after .not_game_over and .global here also, in the same order.

 Return to main page